Demians12/nameko-devops/README.md

 ## Part 3: Deploying Application in EKS using Epinio

 This part through the process of deploying [Epinio](https://docs.epinio.io/) in EKS.
-The application consists of three microservices: Gateway, Products, and Orders.
-Epinio leverages the process of deploying your app on a cluster.
+We'll use Crossplane with Epinio to improve our experience once these tools work great together.
+We'll create services in Epinio Catalog using Crossplane.
+Another way to create infrastructure is using eksctl-yaml.
+Instead of use a lot of commands we can make this process simple just using yaml to provision eks cluster.

 ## Conclusion

 We understand that in the realm of cloud computing, things can quickly become overwhelming with a plethora of services, resources, and best practices.
 This project aims to approach the concept of developer experience.
-It serves as a practical guide and a challenge
+It also serves as a practical guide and a challenge